trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 - `sandbox_node.sh` -- the script for setting up the sandboxed mode binaries.
 - `two_inputs.json` -- an example of a kernel input with two messages (for debugging purposes).

-This tutorial will explain in detail the necessary steps for setting up a **smart rollup** on a test network for the Tezos blockchain.
-A valuable resource for learning about this exciting new feature can be found by following the [GitLab documentation](https://tezos.gitlab.io/alpha/smart_rollups.html).

-This is an attempt to collect information from multiple resources (provided at the end of this tutorial) to ensure a smooth onboarding experience.
-However, a basic familiarity with blockchain terms and practices is assumed.

-The article is available on the official Tezos developers' website, at the section dedicated to [smart rollups](https://tezos.com/developers/smart-rollups/).

 ## 1. Introduction to Smart Rollups

-**Smart rollups** are an elegant solution for **horizontally scaling** the Tezos blockchain, which involves distributing the workload of the main layer (Layer 1) to external layers that perform their tasks "off-chain".
-In comparison, **vertical scaling** focuses on optimizing the main layer itself but is less scalable than the former.

-Let us use an analogy: think of a company with N employees who receive increasing amounts of work every day.
-Eventually, the team becomes overwhelmed.
-While hiring more people for the team is an option, it becomes challenging for them to coordinate, which ultimately reduces their productivity.

-**Vertical scaling** in this scenario means providing better working equipment to increase productivity.
-On the other hand, **horizontal scaling** involves creating external teams that work on specific portions of the workload, reducing the need for extensive interaction with the initial team.
-The latter option is more scalable because one can continuously improve the equipment up to a certain point, while creating external teams can happen at any time and will always be beneficial.
-In our case, these external teams are the **smart rollups**.

 ## 2. The Kernel